Cane Family History

 Cane Name Meaning

-English: nickname for a tall thin man, from Middle English, Old French cane ‘cane’, ‘reed’ (Latin canna).
-It may also be a topographic name for someone who lived in a damp area overgrown with reeds, or a metonymic occupational name for someone who gathered reeds, which were widely used in the Middle Ages as a floor covering, as roofing material, and for weaving small baskets.
-Southern Italian: either a habitational name from a place named Canè, in Bescia and Belluna, or more likely an occupational name for a basket maker or the like, from Greek kanna ‘reed’ + the occupational suffix -(e)as.
-French: Norman and Picard variant of chane a term denoting a particular type of elongated pitcher (ultimately from Latin canna ‘reed’), hence possibly a metonymic occupational name for a potter who specialized in making such jugs, or a nickname for someone who resembled one.
-Possibly an Americanized spelling of German Köhn (see Kuehn).
+English (of Norman origin): habitational name from Caen in Calvados (France).
+See also Cain and Cam .
+English: from a Middle English survival of the Old English personal name Cana which is probably of ancient Germanic origin.
+English: nickname for a tall thin man from Middle English Old French cane ‘cane reed’ (from Latin canna).
+It may also be a metonymic occupational name for someone who gathered reeds which were widely used in the Middle Ages as a floor covering as roofing material and for weaving small baskets.
+Irish (Mayo) and Scottish: shortened Anglicized form of Gaelic Ó Catháin or Mac Catháin see Kane .
+Italian (northern; Canè): habitational name from a place caled Canè in Brescia.
+Italian (southern; Canè): occupational name for a basket maker or the like from Greek kanna ‘reed’ + the occupational suffix -(e)as.7: French: from a Norman and Picard variant of chane a term denoting a particular type of elongated pitcher (ultimately from Latin canna ‘reed’) hence possibly a metonymic occupational name for a potter who specialized in making such jugs or a nickname for someone who resembled one.8: French (Cané): topographic name from Gascon caner from Latin canna ‘reed’.9: Albanian: from Cane a vernacular short form of the Muslim personal name Hasan .10: Americanized form of an unidentified German surname most likely Köhn (see Kohn ).
+Compare Kane .